theSleepingKnight/Shot-Counter/README.md

 **

-A joke output from complains whent taking shots
+A joke output from complaints whent taking shots

 Made with HTML, CSS4, and Vanilla JS